 In short, building custom Easylanguage code to trade the equity curve has been very difficult to do.
 In fact, it has been well outside the ability of most programmers.
 But, not anymore.

-I’ve recently been introduced to the Equity Curve Feedback Toolkit.
-This kit allows me to use a simple EasyLanguage function within my code to perform the simulation I need to trade the equity curve.
+There is a TradeStation product that can do all the heavy lifting for us!
+It is, the Equity Curve Feedback Toolkit.
+This kit allows me to use simple EasyLanguage functions within my code to trade the equity curve.
 It's super simple and will only take a few minutes to set up.
 Let me show you.

-Here is the line of code which does all the magic!
-That one line, highlighted with a red box, is what computes the simulated trade of your system.
-You can then use this information to make determinations if your system should be trading or not.
+Below is the line of code which does all the magic!
+That one line is what computes the simulated trades of our system.

-The short answer is, no. Trading the equity curve works well on some trading systems that have prolonged periods of drawdown.
-Yet, other systems don't benefit because the drawdowns are rather shallow and you end up hurting your equity more than anything.
+The short answer is, no. Trading the equity curve works well on some trading systems.
+Those systems tend to have prolonged periods of drawdown.
+Yet, other systems don't benefit from equity curve feedback.
+This is because the drawdowns are rather shallow and you end up hurting your equity more than anything.
 But like most things in the world of trading, you'll have to perform some testing.
 Test different moving averages and test between halting all trading or reducing contract/share size.
 Remember, some systems do not benefit from this technique at all.

 Jeff is the founder of System Trader Success - a website and mission to empowering the retail trader with the proper knowledge and tools to become a profitable trader the world of quantitative/automated trading.